The Stories Were All In My Head

-On my wedding day, I really wanted people around me.
+On my wedding day, I really wanted to have people around me.
 I wanted people helping me get dressed and snapping pics and chatting about my future.
 Instead, I got dressed alone in a hotel room with no one to drive me to the location.
 I built walls to protect myself from all the hurt and drama that had ensued weeks before.
 I built walls because I was tired of hearing unwarranted opinions.
 I built walls because I didn’t trust anyone.
 And, no one came in with a sledgehammer to tear down those walls on my wedding day.
 They remained up and I remained locked inside of them, alone.

 So, what’s the play call?

 I’m not suggesting that what you’ve experienced is all your own doing.
 But, I am suggesting that there may be another side to the story that you haven’t taken into consideration.
 And, whoever did whatever isn’t worth you being bitter, angry and stuck one more minute (Ephesians 4:31).

 If we want to live a life of victory, believing that God is able to do just what He said He would do, we can’t hold on to the “woe is me” past.
 When we look back and see all of the parts, the tragedies of our lives turn into the testimonies of our life (Revelation 12:11).
 But, we can’t see in a new way without a renewed mind and a clean heart.